MoOx/phenomic/docs/content/docs/setup.md

 ### Get Phenomic

 You will need to install Phenomic first, to generate the required phenomic-theme-base.
-You can install Phenomic from npm to get latest stable version, or install it from git to get latest bleeding edge updates.
+You can install Phenomic from yarn to get latest stable version, or install it from git to get latest bleeding edge updates.

 _By installing it locally, you ensure that several projects can rely on